Ashjha75/MyDocs/src/content/docs/java/exception-handling/0-base.md

 ### 6. What is the purpose of the **finally block**?
 Will it always execute?

 The finally block is used to execute cleanup code that must run regardless of whether an exception occurs or not, such as closing files, database connections, or releasing resources.
 It executes **almost always**, except in cases like System.exit(), JVM crash, infinite loops, or if the thread is killed.
-Even if there's a return statement in try or catch, finally executes before returning.[^1]
+Even if there's a return statement in try or catch, finally executes before returning.

 ```java
 try {